amzine/amzine/README.md

 👋 Hi, I’m @amine

-👀 I’m interested in computer sience.
+👀 I’m a software engineer in computer science.

-🌱 I’m currently learning IT engineering in 1337 coding school in UM6P - Mohammed VI Polytechnic University
+🌱 I’m currently member, IT engineering in 1337 coding school in UM6P - Mohammed VI Polytechnic University

 *1337 is school Affiliated to 42 school in Paris.